Extend your filing deadline: Forms 7004 & 4868 are now available for business and personal tax extensions. File an extension now

 Why Choose EZExtension?

-• IRS Authorized Provider: Trusted and approved by the IRS
+• Authorized IRS e-file provider: Trusted and approved by the IRS

 • AI Error Scan: Detects errors before submission

-• Bulk EIN Dashboard: Manage multiple extension filing in one platform
+• Bulk EIN Dashboard: Manage multiple extension filings in one platform

 • Free Retransmit: Correct errors for free if the IRS rejects your extension request